-If you cannot maintain your current workforce because your operations have been severely affected by coronavirus (COVID-19), you can furlough employees and apply for a grant that covers up to 80% of their usual monthly wage costs, up to £2,500 a month.
+If you cannot maintain your current workforce because your operations have been severely affected by coronavirus (COVID-19), you can furlough employees and apply for a grant that covers some of their usual wage costs.
 The Government are calling this the Coronavirus Job Retention Scheme (CJRS).

 GOV.UK guidance states that the employer (or their authorised agent) will need to: